thegetty/terracottas/source/views/discussion/discussion-a.md

-wood, which kept the fresh clay from collapsing.[^2] The system of internal supports was used to establish the overall structural integrity of the finished statue and might also have extended toward the exterior for certain parts, such as the Sirens’ tails, Orpheus’s arms, the arms of Siren B, and the seat of the *klismos*.
-It is likely that, as was frequently done in antiquity, several parts, such as the head, arms, and legs, were molded separately, with individual components then dovetailed together or affixed by either the barbotine method, before firing, or using additional mortar.
+wood, which kept the fresh clay from collapsing.[^2] The system of internal supports was used to establish the overall structural integrity of the finished statue and might also have extended toward the exterior for certain parts, such as the sirens’ tails, Orpheus’s arms, the arms of Siren B, and the seat of the *klismos*.
+It is likely that, as was frequently done in antiquity, several parts&mdash;such as the head, arms, and legs&mdash;were molded separately, with individual components then dovetailed together or affixed by either the barbotine method, before firing, or using additional mortar.
 This procedure not only facilitated the working process but also reduced the risk of breakage during firing.[^3] Working from the bottom up, artists likely constructed the rough figure around the framework, over which the various parts were modeled.
-The drapery and a number of elements on the short chitons worn by the Sirens—such as the sash around the waist and the shoulder straps—were made with strips of clay applied to the figure and then carefully shaped and worked with special tools.
+The drapery and a number of elements on the short chitons worn by the sirens—such as the sash around the waist and the shoulder straps—were made with strips of clay applied to the figure and then carefully shaped and worked with special tools.
 This is documented by marks left where the shoulder strap